department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/discovery/login.gov adoption discovery research findings.md

 **Veterans see security as the VA's responsibility, but they're motivated to be more careful if their at risk for not being able to access their benefits, or, they understand how their actions affect fellow Veterans.**

-Labels: AUD: Veterans, SPG: Cognitive Consideration, PRDT: Login.gov, PRDT: Login, BNFT: Healthcare, VETJNY: Taking care of themselves
+Labels: `AUD: Veterans`, `PRDT: Login.gov`, `PRDT: Login`, `BNFT: Healthcare`, `VETJNY: Taking care of themselves Veteran`, `RESRCH: Generative (discovery)`, `RESRCH: Evaluative`, `RESRCH: Interviews`, `RESRCH: In-person`

-Veteran, RESRCH: Generative (discovery), RESRCH: Evaluative, RESRCH: Interviews, RESRCH: In-person
+While Veterans might distrust the government, they tend to overestimate its online security and  feel it's the responsibility of the VA to make sure things are secure, not theirs.

-Veterans expect that a government website will be secure regardless of what MFA option they use – they feel it's the VA's responsibility to make things secure, not theirs.
-While they might have trust concerns about the government, they tend to overestimate its online security.
-So, someone hacking your account is abstract and less concerning, but, the risk of not being able to access their doctors and prescriptions through My HealtheVet is concrete and worrisome.
+Many Veterans perceive little risk around their medical information being hacked, but are deeply worried about not being able to access their doctors and prescriptions through My HealtheVet.
+While someone hacking your account is abstract and, therefore, less concerning, the risk of not being able to access My HealtheVet to complete a healthcare task is worrisome.

-Veterans are eager to share information that will benefit other Veterans – positive and negative experiences alike can have a ripple effect and impact adoption.
+Veterans are eager to share information that will benefit other Veteran, so their experiences can have a ripple effect and impact adoption, good or bad.
 This also means that, when thinking about security, Veterans are often more motivated by concerns about fellow Veterans' data, than they are about their own.

 > "I understand that they are trying to be secure, but I also know that when it comes to the Internet, nothing is under lock."
 Participant 4, Veteran Interview